eaedk/testing-zindi-package/README.md

 ## Documentation

 We will update this table soon ...
+Now you can refer to the notebook and **Usage** section.

 <br>